Rizwanishere/cgc-js/day10/README.md

 newObject.b; // => undefined  <br>

-but, you know that all the properties above are writable, configurable & enumerable, I mean :
+but, you know that all the properties above are writable, configurable & enumerable, I mean : <br>

 <h2>writable:<h2>
 I can modify their values, I can update a property just assigning a new value to it.Defaults to true.